alulujasmine/ScienceNews-AlphaGoZero/README.md

 # ScienceNews-AlphaGoZero
-This is a brief introduction to the science news of AlphaGoZero with focus on the algorithm and applicaiton of machine learning on astronomy.
+This is a brief introduction to the science news of AlphaGoZero with focus on the algorithm and application of machine learning to astronomy.